tagn/knowledge-vault/DND - MattLord/Sessions/Session 003.md

 - As we descend, we come across a sort of fortress at the bottom of the ravine.
 - To the west after we descend further is the sunless citadel.
 There is a tower on the west side of the courtyard.
 - We enter the citadel, there are some dead goblins.
+- We find a keg with some liquid in it.